 How to Apply

-Nonprofits interested in applying for a Breakthrough grant must first complete an electronic Letter of Intent (LOI).
-To receive the access code for the electronic LOI, please call Woods Charitable Fund at (402) 436-5971.
-The completed LOI will include:
+Nonprofits interested in applying for a Breakthrough grant must first contact WCF to discuss the proposal, and then be invited to complete an electronic Letter of Intent (LOI).
+To discuss the proposal idea, please call Woods Charitable Fund at (402) 436-5971 or email information about the proposal to email@example.com.
+The completed electronic LOI will include:

 - a summary of the need, problem or opportunity to be addressed, supported by local data;